temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal workflow signal: Send a message to a Workflow Execution

-Send an asynchonous notification to a running [Workflow Execution](/workflows#workflow-execution) specified by its [Workflow ID](/workflows#workflow-id).
-A [Signal](/workflows#signal) is written to the History.
-If `--input` is passed with the Signal, that data is available for the Workflow Execution to consume:
+Send an asynchronous notification (Signal) to a running [Workflow Execution](/workflows#workflow-execution) by its [Workflow ID](/workflows#workflow-id).
+The Signal is written to the History.
+When you include `--input`, that data is available for the Workflow Execution to consume:

 ```
 temporal workflow signal \